GrinonBarrett/Taksidos/Core Rules/Creatures/Korsikhor.md

 ### Korsikhor
 Bearing the frame and coat of a horse, an elongated head and toothy beak, the mane of a lion, furred wings, and a thagomizer, these creatures are known to instill fear.
 The males have horns like a bull, the females have horns like a goat.
 A korsikhor usually makes the first move by swooping in and attacking a foe before it is ready.
 When overwhelmed or caught off guard, it will use its breath weapon and roar to give it an opening.
 They will not typically fight below 2 hitpoints.
 They are known to be less aggressive to those that travel with great amounts of gold visible.
+Their collective noun is a Flight.

 **Creature Type**: Korsikhors are Bigenerae.